AirshipCMS/Docs/Form-Creation-Guide.md

 # Form Creation Guide
-Download the repository files at [https://github.com/AirshipCMS/endtoend.airshipcms.io](https://github.com/AirshipCMS/endtoend.airshipcms.io).
-See an example of the live form at [https://endtoend.airshipcms.io/contact](https://endtoend.airshipcms.io/contact).
+Download the repository files at [https://github.com/AirshipCMS/contact-forms.airshipcms.io](https://github.com/AirshipCMS/contact-forms.airshipcms.io).
+See an example of the live form at [https://contact-forms.airshipcms.io](https://contact-forms.airshipcms.io).

+These docs are also located at [https://contact-forms.airshipcms.io](https://contact-forms.airshipcms.io).

 ---